casangi/casagui/docs/source/index.rst

 develop new :code:`casagui` applications or use the tools found within :code:`casagui` to create new or different applications.

+:xref:`casaguirepo` is hosted on :xref:`github`.
+There you can find the :xref:`casaguiwiki` which is the project management site for ongoing development.

 .. toctree::
    :maxdepth: 3
    :caption: Contents: